The Right Attorney Makes

 Virginia Beach Malicious & Unlawful Wounding Defense Attorneys

 Offering Strong Legal Defense to Clients in Virginia Beach

 Malicious and/or unlawful wounding is when one person harms another with such severity that the skin is broken or internal organs are damaged.
 Additionally, the intention behind this action must be to purposely maim, disfigure, or disable the other person.

-If you are accused of malicious or unlawful wounding, it's important that you contact our Virginia Beach attorneys today.
-Our firm is dedicated to providing our criminal defense clients with aggressive and strong advocacy.
+If you are accused of malicious or unlawful wounding, it's important that you contact our Virginia Beach criminal defense attorneys today.
+Our law firm is dedicated to providing our criminal defense clients with aggressive and strong advocacy.
 We will closely work with you to create a firm defense strategy.

 Unlawful wounding occurs when a person causes injury to another without intending to kill the other.
 For example, if two parties get into a physical altercation and one cuts the other on the arm deep enough to bleed, this could be considered an unlawful wounding.